k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 <img src="../images/settings_seq.png" />

 Each sequence can have only one definition (row).
-Note that you cannot create a classification (via the PII & Masking tab) with the same name as a sequence in this tab.
+Note that you cannot create a classification (via the **PII & Masking** tab) with the same name as a sequence listed in this tab.

 Currently, the Catalog does not automatically identify sequence fields.
 Therefore, after a list of sequences is set in the **Sequences** tab, the relevant Catalog fields should be manually marked as sequences, as follows: